 The extended entrance of the Moyne River into Port Fairy Bay was created by two training walls, as shown in the photograph.
 The training walls were constructed about 1870.
 Extending the river into the bay helped to control the silting up of the river mouth and enabled ships to more easily sail up the river.
 Tower Hill, the extinct volcano, can be seen in the distance.

 It’s time to head back in the direction of the VIC.
 But let’s go back a different way.

-By taking the track to the right, as shown in the first photograph below, you can discover and explore the famously beautiful East Beach!
+By taking the track to the right, as shown in the photograph, you can discover and explore the famously beautiful East Beach!

 And the second photo shows the start of East Beach.